Accounting of GHG Emissions from Digital Services & Companies

 Cloud Provider

-AWS, Microsoft Azure und Google are trying to include the scope 3 emissions of their services into their carbon reports, dashboards, APIs, etc..
+AWS, Microsoft Azure und Google are starting to provide scope 3 emissions of their services into their carbon reports, dashboards, APIs, etc..

 Initiative Climat International (iCI)